springernature/vpat/nature.md

 <td>
 We generally use progressive enhancement techniques and semantically-correct markup so that information, structure, and relationships can be understood independent of presentation.
 <br><br>
+We make use of WAI-ARIA roles to support landmarks, and use WAI-ARIA roles and properties when required for more complex functionality such as popup menus and dialogs.
+<br><br>
 The Nature subscription pages at <a href="https://www.nature.com/nature/subscribe">https://www.nature.com/nature/subscribe</a> contain elements that may be poorly-supported by client technology (details/summary), without using workarounds for the lack of support.
 We are actively working to repair these problems.
 <br><br>
 Articles or supplementary pages ("about this journal", help pages etc.) may use unsemantic markup, including inadequate, misleading, or missing headings.
-We are actively working to find and repair these problems.
+When we become aware of content with these problems, we immediately take steps to repair the HTML.
 <br><br>
 Some parts of the checkout flow and the "My Account" pages contain unsemantic markup, including out-of-sequence headings and incorrectly-applied landmarks.
 We are actively working to find and repair these problems.
-<br><br>
-We make use of WAI-ARIA roles to support landmarks, and use WAI-ARIA roles and properties when required for more complex functionality such as popup menus and dialogs.
 <br><br>
 Some complex functionality may omit required WAI-ARIA roles, states, or attributes, or misuse WAI-ARIA markup and techniques.
 We are actively working to find and repair these problems.
 <br><br>